-To lower bad cholesterol it is a good idea to stay away from these things:
+How To Reduce Cholesterol: To lower bad cholesterol it is a good idea to stay away from these things

 - Reduce the fat intake in your daily diet to no more than 35% and as low as 20%

-- The fats you do choose should be healthy fats (polyunsaturated and monounsaturated) that are found in nuts and fish
+- The fats you do choose should be healthy fats (polyunsaturated and monounsaturated).
+These fats are found in nuts and fish

 - Avoid saturated fat and limit the amount you take to less than 7% of your daily calories.

 - High-fat dairy and red meat are key sources of saturated fat

 - Avoid trans fats.
 That means, step away from fast food, pre-packaged food, and partially hydrogenated vegetable oil.

 - Trans fats are especially bad because not only do they lower good cholesterol, but they also raise bad cholesterol